-There are three Syros to Kythnos ferry services per week during the summer months, operated by Blue Star Ferries and SeaJets.
-This travel guide has all the details on the Syros Kythnos ferry crossing.
+There are two regular Syros to Kythnos ferry services per week during the summer months both operated by Blue Star Ferries.
+There may also be a SeaJets crossing once a week depending on demand.
+This travel guide has all the details you need to know about the Syros Kythnos ferry crossing.

 How to get from Syros to Kythnos